project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 - Choose "b3 branch"
 - Click pull

 it will now "pull" all the latest changes that the Alice team have pushed recently into your local files on your computer.
-Pycharm is now  up to date.
-However, your "origin" (your repo) isn't  up to date with your Pycharms local files now.
+Pycharm is now  up-to-date.
+However, your "origin" (your repo) isn't  up-to-date with your Pycharm local files now.
 So now do a ctl+shift+k to "push" updated files to your origin repo.
 This process of pull and push will become second nature to you eventually. :)

 ## Handy Alice commands when testing a :skill: